kujunda-seda/template-love-game/README.md

 - \+ Automatically manage signing
 - Team (if you log in with your developer account, you will see it in drop down)
-- Bundle idenfitier (copy it from https://developer.apple.com/account/resources/identifiers/list)
+- Bundle identifier (copy it from https://developer.apple.com/account/resources/identifiers/list)

 There are 2 options to test the game:
 #### Option 1.
-Air drop - quick for local testing
+Airdrop - quick for local testing
 The easiest way to test your game on iOS Simulator or device is running `love-ios` in XCode and drag-and-dropping or air-dropping the `.love` file straight into the app.
 You will have a list of apps you dropped earlier and can start any of them.

 #### Option 2.
 Fusing a single game - for TestFlight and App Store